Les Misérables

 I like stories about heroism, but what I love about Argo is that it’s such a quiet story about heroism.
 No epic gun fights, no explosions, no car chases, just the constant threat of being caught.

 Ben Affleck directs and stars as Tony Mendez, the man who orchestrated the rescue of 6 diplomatic officers in hiding in 1979 revolutionary Iran.
-The idea is to get them out by claiming they are a film crew scouting exotic locations for a Star Wars rip off called Argo.
+The idea is to get them out by claiming they are a film crew scouting exotic locations for a Star Wars rip-off called Argo.

 The story is brilliant from start to finish.
-It mixes just the right amount of humour into the dramatic script, mostly supplied by Alan Arkin as the hollywood producer recruited to help sell the idea of the fake movie to the public.
+It mixes just the right amount of humour into the dramatic script, mostly supplied by Alan Arkin as the Hollywood producer recruited to help sell the idea of the fake movie to the public.

-Arkin is gold here, it’s the type of role he excels at playing.
+Arkin is gold here; it’s the type of role he excels at playing.
 He’s nominated for an Oscar and it’s well deserved.

-Affleck himself is good too, playing Mendez very reservedly, reflecting a man under stress from being responsible for these peoples lives but also going through a separation and trying to maintain a relationship with his kid.
+Affleck himself is good too, playing Mendez very reservedly, reflecting a man under stress from being responsible for these people’s lives but also going through a separation and trying to maintain a relationship with his kid.

-I love spy films, but in particular a spy film that’s executed in such a way to be entirely believable with real stress and peril for the characters (even when you know how it ends) is a difficult thing to pull off.
+I love spy films, but in particular, a spy film that’s executed in such a way to be entirely believable with real stress and peril for the characters (even when you know how it ends) is a difficult thing to pull off.

-**Conclusion:** Must see.
+Conclusion: Must see.
 Irksome that Affleck, who already won a Golden Globe for directing this, isn’t nominated for the Oscar.
-Make no mistake, this is a much better film that the one I’m about to talk about.

 Silver Linings Playbook

 Silver Linings Playbook is a good movie.
-Maybe even a great one, and i can see why so many people are connecting with it.
+Maybe even a great one, and I can see why so many people are connecting with it.
 It’s a fantasy story, that’s why.

-Jennifer Lawrence is an amazing actress and I’m going to say right now that she deserves the Golden Golden Globe she won and the Oscar I think she will win, but this is a role tailor made to win Oscars, the slightly crazy receiving sex addict “bird with a broken wing who is just quirky enough to counteract the male leads crazy” character.
-Hell, it might be more tailor made than the “prostitute with a heart of gold struggling to support her child in a situation that grows ever more dire with each frame that passes” that Anne Hathaway gets to play as Fantine.
+Jennifer Lawrence is an amazing actress, and I’m going to say right now that she deserves the Golden Golden Globe she won and the Oscar I think she will win, but this is a role tailor-made to win Oscars, the slightly crazy receiving sex addict “bird with a broken wing who is just quirky enough to counteract the male leads crazy” character.
+Hell, it might be more tailor-made than the “prostitute with a heart of gold struggling to support her child in a situation that grows ever more dire with each frame that passes” that Anne Hathaway gets to play as Fantine.

 Well, maybe not, but she’s still amazing and Bradley Cooper and Robert de Niro both stand out as well.
 Make no mistake, they all acted the shit out of this.